HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Results

-Finally, we explore the impact of the alignment between the target focus of academic work and the target prevalence in real-world social media data on performance.
+\paragraph{Target alignment and performance} Finally, we explore the impact of the alignment between the target focus of academic work and the target prevalence in real-world social media data on performance.
 We estimate such alignment for each language and country by computing the cosine similarity between the vectors containing the share of all hate speech datasets by target focus and the share of all hate speech in \textsc{HateDay} by target.
-We find a strong and significant positive correlation between this alignment and detection performance (Pearson's \textit{r}:\ 0.76, p-value:\ 0.003).
+We find a strong and significant positive correlation between this alignment and detection performance (Pearson's \textit{r}:\ 0.76, $p=0.003$).
 This indicates that the better hate speech detection resources reflect hate target coverage in real-world social media data for a given language or country, the higher the detection performance.
-In contrast, we do not find a significant correlation between the amount of annotated datapoints in the aforementioned supersets and performance on \textsc{HateDay} (Pearson's \textit{r}:\ -0.47, p-value: 0.127).
-This indicates that the amount of detection resources plays a smaller role in cross-lingual and geographic performance differences.
+In contrast, we do not find a significant correlation between the amount of annotated datapoints in the aforementioned supersets and performance on \textsc{HateDay} (Pearson's \textit{r}:\ -0.47, $p=0.127$).
+This indicates that the amount of detection resources may play a smaller role in cross-lingual and geographic performance differences compared to the alignment between academic target focus and real-world target prevalence.